Taufred/ChatbotRasa/data/nlu.md

 - just book it
 - I wanna book an expert session
 - i wanna have a quick session
+- sess
+- book
+- I'd like a quick sess
+- I would like to book an [AI](subject) expert session
+- No I want to book a session
+- I want to book a session

 ## intent:ask_faq
 - Tell me about [AI](subject)